pkking/quick-mirror-openeuler/README.rst

 Server
 ======

-The server must include one file (by default named fullfiletimelist) per module to be mirrored using this code.
+The server must include one file per module to be mirrored (by default named "fullfiletimelist-" with the module name appended).
 This file is created by running ``create-filelist``.
 This will generate a list of all files in the specified directory in the proper format and write it to the specified file.
 It is generally best to write this to a temporary location and only move it into place if the contents actually changed.
 It will also optionally generate a simple list of files, as Fedora also maintains such a file.

 The output contains a timestamp and size for each file.
 The timestamp in the file list is the newer of mtime and ctime.
 This means that newly created